 The number of factors present at the time of diagnosis determines to which of the three categories — low, intermediate, or high risk — a doctor assigns a person.
 They then use the assigned category to select the best treatment option.

 Chemotherapy is the primary treatment for MCL.
 Sometimes, doctors combine it with targeted therapy.
-When possible, chemotherapy is intense, and if a person responds to it well, a stem cell transplant is an option.
+When possible, chemotherapy is intense, and if a person responds to it well, a

 If an individual has stage 1 or 2 MCL at diagnosis, doctors often treat it with chemotherapy and immunotherapy, which uses medications to destroy cancer cells.
 They may also use radiation therapy at the disease site after the patient has undergone chemotherapy, to reduce the cancerous cells further and increase the chances of successful treatment.